 Initiating and Sustaining Undergraduate Research Programs Institute

 Campuses are encouraged to send teams charged with development and implementation, which may include administrators; undergraduate research program directors, key faculty members; and individuals from related units such as undergraduate education, honors programs, academic success and retention programs, libraries/archives, and sponsored research programs.
 Applications are encouraged from those that run programs on a full- and/or part-time basis as well as from committees that might have this responsibility on campus.
-Models will be shared from all types of institutions: PUI, regional comprehensive, community colleges, and Research-intensive institutions.
+Models will be shared from all types of institutions: primarily undergraduate institutions, regional comprehensive institutions, community colleges, and research-intensive institutions.

 This institute has the following goals:

 To provide models of effective academic-year and summer UR programs.

 To share models of the integration of UR into the curriculum.

 To equip UR program directors and committees with a toolkit of essential items needed for running an undergraduate research center or program, including models of responsible conduct of research education.

 To provide attendees with information they can use on resources needed (staffing and other resources) to establish a new program

 To provide access to resources that are available for continuous growth and development of a campus undergraduate research program, including faculty development and undergraduate and graduate student training to be effective mentees and mentors